Achieve optimal results in enterprise dev & test

 That’s where I think we have seen that the media has become a lot more important because it allows you to be able to enables you to kind of start writing the test cases early in the cycle.
 You can start putting as part of define the CS cycles.
 So early in the cycle you will be able to kind of start running your test cases and get the necessary processes to define early the cycle.
 Right.
 Unified automation is another key important aspect that you kind of want to take into consideration.
 You want to have one framework that allows you to do the website cases and mobile automation.

 When it comes to whether it is an issue or responsive web design or HDML site or if you are using any other framework like Kony or Phone gap or any other framework that you might be using to build your application.
 Right.
 Those are the key things as part of this one.
 Automating the entire quality process whether it is a CA or deployment like I talked about the virtualization of the test data.
 Right.
 All of that is a very important challenge.
 We have solutions we have implemented successfully in many of our engagements.
 So we have our framework that supports ability.

-If any of you are interested, we would be able to share a follow up session to give more details about automated framework that we can kind of help you to do unified automation like Galen framework and Perfecto Mobile solutions.
+If any of you are interested, we would be able to share a follow up session to give more details about automated framework that we can kind of help you to do unified automation like Galen framework and Perfecto by Perforce solutions.

 Harshal Vora: Yeah, as soon as we have the poll all answered, we’ll do more Q&A session.
 We’ll open the Q&A for the audience.
 Myself and Siva will go through all the questions that people have.
 So as you highlighted, the Infostretch framework is unified automation framework that will enable you to do functional automation, visual automation, degression automation, as well as, the web services and web channel automation.
 So it gives you the whole approach where you can integrate your CI/CD.
 You get very conclusive continuous delivery with one framework rather than having three or four different frameworks for each kind of automation approach.